imaustinim/nova-ejs/README.md

 # NOVA

 ## Introduction
-Nova is a platform where artists can raise equity while connecting with other professionals.
-With the rise of alternative asset classes, Nova allows investors to help change individual lives with the potential of future returns.
-Unlike platforms such as: gofundme, kickstarter, and indigogo, Nova provides an opportunity for investors to reap what they sow.
+Nova is a platform where artists can raise equity for future projects and also connect with other professionals.
+With the rise of alternative asset classes, Nova allows fans and investor to help change lives wth the potential of future returns.
+Unlike platforms such as gofundme, kickstarter, and indigogo, Nova provides an opportunity for users to reap what they sow.

 ---